 (It turns out he had won several elections at the state level prior to Congress that I wasn’t aware of at the time.
 His first breakthrough win was some kind of state education board where he won by approximately 90 votes out of 1.5 million votes cast.)

-It seems his convictions and holding true to his own values, despite any potential consequences, has not changed much over the years.
+It seems his convictions and holding true to his own values, despite any potential consequences, have not changed much over the years.

 There are two: